 Catholic Relief Services: The Integrated Water Resource Management (IWRM) model that CRS uses has succeeded in developing a potable water system, protecting critical watershed areas, and working with local, regional, and national actors to establish a water management committee and enforce environmental regulations in Central America.

 WASH and Conservation: Is it possible?

 African Wildlife Foundation: African Wildlife Foundation takes examples from Kenya’s Amboseli Ecosystem where they have implemented WASH programs to address water catchment, conservation, and access due to climate change, human use, and other factors.

-Winrock International: Winrock International will present a case study from Mvomero, in the Uluguru range of Tanzania’s Eastern Arc mountains, where the Multiple-Use Water Services (MUS) approach is improving people’s health and livelihoods and enhancing environmental stewardship in a biodiversity hotspot.
+Winrock International: Winrock International presents a case study from Mvomero, in the Uluguru range of Tanzania’s Eastern Arc mountains, where the Multiple-Use Water Services (MUS) approach is improving people’s health and livelihoods and enhancing environmental stewardship in a biodiversity hotspot.

 WASH directly impacts environmental conditions.
-Poorly planned WASH projects, which incorrectly collect and dispose of human excreta, wastewater, solid waste and sludge, can negatively impact communities and ecosystems downstream.
+Lack of or poorly planned WASH projects, which incorrectly collect and dispose of human excreta, wastewater, solid waste and sludge, can negatively impact communities and ecosystems downstream.
 The poor and most vulnerable populations are the most likely to be affected by water-related climate change impacts such as more severe and frequent droughts and floods.
 Lack of water and sanitation in emergency situations, such as floods and droughts, leads to increases in diarrheal disease and other health problems.

 Untreated Human Waste